junxit/us-congress-bills-113/bill.md

 ## § 5.
 Administrative provisions

-- **(a)** *Authorized events* The Secretary may continue to authorize the competitive running event permitted since 1992 in the vicinity of the Special Management Area and the Liberty Bell addition to the Mount Sneffels Wilderness designated by section 2(a)(21) of the Colorado Wilderness Act of 1993 (as added by section 3) in a manner compatible with the preservation of the areas as wilderness.
+- **(a)** *Authorized events* The Secretary may continue to authorize the competitive running event permitted since 1992 in the vicinity of the Special Management Area, the Liberty Bell East Special Management Area, and the Liberty Bell addition to the Mount Sneffels Wilderness designated by section 2(a)(21) of the Colorado Wilderness Act of 1993 (as added by section 3) in a manner compatible with the preservation of the areas as wilderness.
 - **(b)** *Fish and Wildlife* Nothing in this Act affects the jurisdiction or responsibility of the State with respect to fish and wildlife in the State.
 - **(c)** *No Buffer Zones*
   - **(1)** *In general* Nothing in this Act creates a protective perimeter or buffer zone around covered land.